 Can You Hit The Ball Before It Bounces In Tennis – Final Thoughts

-With your new volleying skills, you’ll be playing the net like a pro before you know it!
+With your new volleying skills, you’ll be attacking the net like a pro before you know it!